Sjors/nado-book/wallets/miniscript.md

 If you naively looked at this script, you might think that your signature is checked at the end, and so the rest of the script isn't relevant.
 If you had a vigilant electronic lawyer (i.e. a person or computer program that does due diligence on transactions), who would properly check that this "smart contract" does what it says it does, they might say, "Careful there, your signature isn't getting checked."
 This hypothetical electronic lawyer should see that `OP_RETURN` "fine print" and warn you.
 But the problem is there are countless ways in which scripts can go wrong, which is why we need a standardized way of dealing with these scripts.

-In an interview with Bitcoin Magazine^[<https://bitcoinmagazine.com/technical/miniscript-how-blockstream-engineers-are-making-bitcoin-programming-easyer>], Andrew Poelstra said, "There are opcodes in Bitcoin Script which do really absurd things, like, interpret a signature as a true/false value, branch on that; convert that boolean to a number and then index into the stack, and rearrange the stack based on that number.
+In an interview with Bitcoin Magazine,^[<https://bitcoinmagazine.com/technical/miniscript-how-blockstream-engineers-are-making-bitcoin-programming-easyer>] Andrew Poelstra said, "There are opcodes in Bitcoin Script which do really absurd things, like, interpret a signature as a true/false value, branch on that; convert that boolean to a number and then index into the stack, and rearrange the stack based on that number.
 And the specific rules for how it does this are super nuts."

 This quote exemplifies the complexity of potential ways to mess around with script.

 To return to the plate analogy, you'd take a hammer and smash one, and then you'd confuse two and paint one red and then it would still work, if you do it correctly.
 It's completely absurd.

 So that's the long^[If you can't get enough of this, watch Andrew Poelstra's two-hour presentation at London Bitcoin Devs, where he goes on and on and on about the problems in script: <https://www.youtube.com/watch?v=_v1lECxNDiM>] and short of the problem with scripts: It's easy to make mistakes or hide bugs and make all sorts of complex arrangements that people might or might not notice.
 And then your money goes places you don't want it to go.
-We've already seen in other projects, famously with the Ethereum DAO hack and resulting hard fork^[<https://ogucluturk.medium.com/the-dao-hack-explained-unfortunate-take-off-of-smart-contracts-2bd8c8db3562>], how bad things can get if you have a very complicated language that does things you're not completely expecting.
-But Bitcoin dodged many bullets in the early days, and despite its relative simplicity^[Pun intended: <https://blockstream.com/2018/11/28/en-simplicity-github/>], it still requires vigilance.
+We've already seen in other projects, famously with the Ethereum DAO hack and resulting hard fork,^[<https://ogucluturk.medium.com/the-dao-hack-explained-unfortunate-take-off-of-smart-contracts-2bd8c8db3562>] how bad things can get if you have a very complicated language that does things you're not completely expecting.
+But Bitcoin dodged many bullets in the early days, and despite its relative simplicity,^[Pun intended: <https://blockstream.com/2018/11/28/en-simplicity-github/>] it still requires vigilance.

 ### Enter Miniscript